Village Vanguard: Jazz

 Lorraine Gordon, Max Gordon's wife, wrote: "The biggest reason my pals and I went to the Vanguard, though, was because there were jazz jam sessions in the afternoons on Sundays.
 You could go hear Lester Young, Ben Webster, all the greatest jazz musicians for fifty cents at the door, or something like that."
-Although jazz was not yet the main attraction at the club, the Vanguard was a haven for small, swing groups.
+Although jazz was not yet the main attraction at the club, the Vanguard was a haven for small swing groups.
 In the 1930s and 1940s, Sidney Bechet, Una Mae Carlisle, Art Hodes, and Mary Lou Williams performed at the Vanguard.
 According to Lorraine Gordon, "in time, Max began to book acts, often three a night.
 Many proved to be high-caliber jazzmen."
 In 1940, Roy Eldridge performed at the Vanguard.
 His performance and his dedicated fans raised the possibility that jazz could be the main attraction.
-As modern jazz developed in the 1940s, small groups began to dominate the Vanguard.
+As bebop developed in the 1940s, small groups began to dominate the Vanguard.
 College students and artists in Greenwich Village took an interest in jazz.
 In 1940, a resident trio was formed by Eddie Heywood, Zutty Singleton, and Jimmy Hamilton.